grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 - Lack of sleep times in your scripts
   - Sleep times help with pacing and emulating real user behaviour
 - High RPS per VU
-  - When testing API endpoints you may configure your test to aggressively request an endpoint.
+  - When testing API endpoints you may configure your test to aggressively request an endpoint
 - Large number of requests in a single request batch
   - Requests made in a request batch will be made in parallel up to the default or defined limits
 - Large amounts of data are returned in responses resulting in high memory utilization
-  - When the memory of the load generator reaches near total consumption, the garbage collection efforts of the Load Generator can cause increase CPU utilization.
+  - When the memory of the load generator reaches near total consumption, the garbage collection efforts of the Load Generator can cause increase CPU utilization
 - A JavaScript exception is being thrown early in VU execution.
-This results in an endless restart loop until all CPU cycles are consumed.
+This results in an endless restart loop until all CPU cycles are consumed

 Possible fixes: